gregyjames/ZenithTA/README.md

 ## How to build
 - Run `cargo build --release` from the main directory.
 - Get the generated dll from the target/release directory.
-- Rename extension from .dll to .pyd
+- Rename extension from .dll to .pyd.
-- Place in the same folder as script
+- Place .pyd file in the same folder as script.
-- Put `from panther import *` in script
+- Put `from panther import *` in python script.

 ## Speed
 On average, I found the Panther calculations of these indicators to be about 9x or 900% faster than the industry standard way of calculating these indicators using Pandas.
 Don't believe me?
 Install the library and run the tests in the speed_tests directory to see it for yourself :)